NikolaLohinski/terraform-provider-jinja/README.md

 A `terraform` provider that makes it possible to render [Jinja](https://jinja.palletsprojects.com/) templates within a `terraform` project.

-The Jinja engine used under the hood is based on [the `gonja` Golang library](https://github.com/nikolalohinski/gonja/v2) and aims to be "mostly" compliant with the Jinja API.
+The Jinja engine used under the hood is based on [the `gonja` Golang library](https://github.com/nikolalohinski/gonja/v2) and aims to be as close as possible to `python`'s Jinja.

 The JSON schema validation engine is based on [the `jsonschema` Golang library](https://github.com/santhosh-tekuri/jsonschema).